 We will always seek and record the voice of the child and take this into consideration when taking decisions.
+We have a reminder on out recording system to alert staff to collate this.
 However, there may be circumstances where we override the students' wishes and feelings to act in their best interests e.g., in case of exploitation where, because of perpetrator grooming, the student does not want any intervention.
 We promote support for any alleged victim, including child on child abuse, and will never victim blame.